 When to cancel: if The First Wives Club doesn’t get a season 2

 CBS All Access

-CBS All Access’ original content has mostly flown under the radar, with the exception of its excellent existing Star Trek series, Star Trek: Discovery, and the upcoming Picard.
+CBS All Access’ original content has mostly flown under the radar, with the exception of its Star Trek series, Star Trek: Discovery and Picard.
 The service also offers ad-free CBS shows, as well as live TV streaming — including CBS Sports and the CBS-owned ET Live.

 What it costs: $5.99/month ad-supported; $9.99/month ad-free (seven-day free trial)